Part 16: Design Trajectories with Astrogator

 7. This high value will only affect the amount of fuel that the satellite will burn through over the course of the maneuvers.
 You are doing this so that you do not need to modify the spacecraft mass values several times over the course of the mission.

-Adding a component to your collection
+Adding the engine model component to your user collection

 1. Click Add to Collection in the Test Engine dialog box.